 However, the relatively low cost of NMO diagnostic tests in the developing world presents opportunities for intervention.

 2. Access to NMO treatment - including azathioprine and prednisone - was not as rare as hypothesized in more resource-limited settings.
 However, patient-borne costs were much more substantial in low-income countries, and less than 10% of the population in low-income countries could afford NMO treatment without catastrophic financial impact (vs. 70-100% of those in high-income countries).

-This study was also presented as a poster this year's AAN annual meeting.
-We hope that this work will bring awareness to the lack of accessibility and affordability of diagnostic tests for neuroimmunologic diseases like NMO globally.
+This study was also presented as a poster at this year's AAN annual meeting.
+We hope that this work will bring awareness to the lack of accessibility and affordability of diagnostic tests for neuroimmunology diseases like NMO globally.